nick-hue/nerfstudio_setup/README.md

 ```
 conda env create -f environment.yml
 ```
-After some time everything will be installed.

-Activate the conda environment.
+When everything has been installed, activate the conda environment.
 ```
 conda activate nerfstudio
 ```

-## Install nerfstudio
+## Setting up nerfstudio
 ### Install pytorch
 From the nerfstudio documentation, upgrading pip, checking that pytorch is not installed and installing pytorch with cuda support.
 ```